 The Greek and Latin Generals will usually be taken in year 2 of the program, starting at the beginning of the third semester, as determined by the student in consultation with the Director of Graduate Studies (DGS) and Graduate Program Coordinator (GPC).
-Each exam will comprise a three-hour closed book examination, conducted in the department, administered in person by the GPC, during finals week at the end of the semester, comprising the following:
+Each exam will comprise a three-hour closed book examination, conducted in the department, administered in person by the GPC, comprising the following:

 - 2/6 translation of source and supplementary materials studied by the student since beginning preparation for the exam and supplementary prepared in conjunction with source classes,